Derry: World War II

 During World War II, the city played an important part in the Battle of the Atlantic.
 Ships from the Royal Navy, the Royal Canadian Navy and other Allied navies were stationed in the city and the United States military established a base.
 Over 20,000 Royal Navy, 10,000 Royal Canadian Navy and 6,000 United States Navy personnel were stationed in the city during the war.

 The establishment of the American presence in the city was the result of a secret agreement between the Americans and the British before the Americans entered the war.
 It was the first American naval base in Europe and the terminal for American convoys en route to Europe.

 The reason for such a high degree of military and naval activity was self-evident: Derry was the United Kingdom's westernmost port; indeed, the city was the westernmost Allied port in Europe: thus, Derry was a crucial jumping-off point, together with Glasgow and Liverpool, for the shipping convoys that ran between Europe and North America.
 The large numbers of military personnel in Derry substantially altered the character of the city, bringing in some outside colour to the local area, as well as some cosmopolitan and economic buoyancy during these years.
 Several airfields were built in the outlying regions of the city at this time, Maydown, Eglinton and Ballykelly.
 RAF Eglinton went on to become City of Derry Airport.

 The city contributed a significant number of men to the war effort throughout the services, most notably the 500 men in the 9th (Londonderry) Heavy Anti-Aircraft Regiment, known as the 'Derry Boys'.
 This regiment served in North Africa, the Sudan, Italy and mainland UK.
 Many others served in the Merchant Navy taking part in the convoys that supplied the UK and Russia during the war.

 The border location of the city and the influx of trade from the military convoys allowed for significant smuggling operations to develop in the city.

 At the conclusion of the Second World War, eventually some 60 U-boats of the German Kriegsmarine ended in the city's harbour at Lisahally after their surrender.
 The initial surrender was attended by Admiral Sir Max Horton, Commander-in-Chief of the Western Approaches, and Sir Basil Brooke, third Prime Minister of Northern Ireland.

 Late 20th century

 1950s and 1960s

-The city languished after the Second World War, with unemployment and development stagnating.
-A large campaign, led by the University for Derry Committee, to have Northern Ireland's second university located in the city, ended in failure.
+The city languished after the Second World War, with employment and development stagnating.
+A large campaign, led by the University for Derry Committee, to have Northern Ireland's second university located in the city ended in failure.